gradle/gradle/design-docs/tooling-api-improvements.md

   - And get result from `ToolingModelBuilder` for project scope if passing one of parameters describing project.
 - Client receives decent feedback when requests an unknown model.

-## Story: Tooling API client cancels a long running operation
+## Feature: Tooling API client cancels a long running operation

 Represent the execution of a long running operation using a `Future`.
 This `Future` can be used to cancel the operation.